openssl/openssl/NOTES-WINDOWS.md

 Installation directories
 ------------------------

-On most Unix platform installation directories are determined at build time via constant defines.
+On most Unix platforms installation directories are determined at build time via constant defines.
 On Windows platforms however, installation directories are determined via registry keys, as it is common practice to build OpenSSL and install it to a variety of locations.